LilyLavender/ssbu-mod-workshop/episode03/CollisionAttributeList.md

  <!-- WIP: Instructions on helping with unknowns. -->

 - **collision_attr_aura** = A visual effect primarily used on Lucario's moves.
+- **collision_attr_auto_shift/0x193bdcb0cc** = 📝 A hit effect used in most of Kazuya's Jabs that most likely moves the player over a little bit to continue the combo. <!-- Need a general description of what it looks like and how it functions.
+If it's similar to another hit effect, mention how it differs.
+Remains in here until WuBoy's script dump stops using the hash. -->
 - **collision_attr_bind** = Inflicts the dizzy status (eg. shield breaks).
 Only works on ground.
 - **collision_attr_bind_extra** = Inflicts a variant on the dizzy effect that calls to different params in common.prc.
 Used in Mewtwo's Disable and Marshadow.
 - **collision_attr_blaster_throw_down** = 📝 An effect that is only used on Fox's Down Throw. <!-- Need a general description of what it looks like.
 If it's similar to another hit effect, mention how it differs. -->